 Uniform, Possessions and Valuables

-The school uniform is worn by all students in Years 7 – 11.
-It is standard in colour and has been designed to be inexpensive and durable.
+The school uniform is worn by all students in Years 7 – 11 and has been designed to be inexpensive and durable.

 - Flat, black, plain formal shoes

 - White shirt (button at the neck, short or long sleeved, no cap sleeves)

 - Plain black v-neck Sweatshirt (optional)*